stevegrunwell/technical-debt/slides.md

 Note:

-Ask 100 different engineers and you'll (somehow) get 104 different definitions of technical debt.
+If you ask 10 different engineers to define technical debt, somehow you'll get 15 different answers.

 For the sake of the talk today, we're going to define technical debt thusly.

+Keep in mind, technical debt doesn't just mean "bad" or "legacy" code, either...

 ----